 Laura has a BA in Arts and Events Management.
 Prior to joining the British Council, she worked with numerous arts organisations and assisted with the co-ordination of high profile events, including the reopening of the Royal Festival Hall.
 She project managed outdoor dance and theatre events as part of the London 2012 Festivals.
 She also produced and co-ordinated tours for a street theatre company.

-Tom is a Touring Co-ordinator for our Theatre and Dance team.
-He works to deliver tours and projects in East Asia, Australia, the Middle East and North Africa.
-He works on the team’s arts and disability agenda, and is passionate about accessibility within the arts sector.
-He has a personal interest in the circus and outdoor arts sectors, and champions these artforms for the team.
+Tom is one of our Touring Co-ordinators, working to deliver tours and projects all over the world.
+He is passionate about accessibility within the arts sector, and has a personal interest in the circus and outdoor arts sectors, and champions these artforms for the team.

 Harriet co-ordinates our Theatre and Dance team's website, social media and newsletter.
 She also helps to deliver projects such as the International Radio Playwriting Competition and manages the team’s administration.
 Harriet joined the British Council from East London Dance, where she managed digital communications and supported events and participation work – everything from stage managing productions to delivering school projects.